 The wool fibers’ unique properties prevent the buildup of sweat while also locking away odors.
 In other words, Merino Wool clothes stay fresher longer, even if you put them through the workout wringer.
-You don’t need to wash them every time you wear them, meaning you save money at the laundromat while reducing your environmental impact.
+You don’t need to wash them every time you wear them, meaning you can go longer between wash cycles and save money at the laundromat, all while reducing your environmental impact.

 Not going to lie – I read all the research about Merino Wool’s anti-stink properties and was still skeptical.
 Stinky feet run in the family, and I don’t like to encourage it.

 To test my new knowledge, I re-wore the same socks for multiple workouts, held them up to my nose, and took a hesitant whiff.
 No stink.
 Not just less stink, but actually none at all.
 Don’t believe me?
 Give it a go.

 So how often should you wash your wool socks?
 That depends on how long you wear them per use, the activity, climate, and your own comfort level with re-wearing clothing.